1Password/terraform-provider-onepassword/docs/index.md

 ### Optional

-- `account` (String) A valid account name or ID to use biometrics unlock.
+- `account` (String) A valid account name or ID to use desktop app authentication.
 Can also be sourced from `OP_ACCOUNT` environment variable.
-Provider will use the 1Password SDK if set.
 - `service_account_token` (String, Sensitive) A valid 1Password service account token.
 Can also be sourced from `OP_SERVICE_ACCOUNT_TOKEN` environment variable.
 - `token` (String, Sensitive) A valid token for your 1Password Connect server.
 Can also be sourced from `OP_CONNECT_TOKEN` environment variable.
 Provider will use 1Password Connect server if set.
 - `url` (String) The HTTP(S) URL where your 1Password Connect server can be found.
 Can also be sourced `OP_CONNECT_HOST` environment variable.
 Provider will use 1Password Connect server if set.